 Because the light-unaccompanied mass clump M3 needs more scrutiny, we searched for light signatures from dust-obscured galaxies in the Spitzer/IRAC data of the same region in all four IRAC infra-red bands, but were unable to find any such structure, while the other galaxies in the region showed up prominently.
-Haines et al. (2010) obtained Herschel/PACS 100 μ m map of A1689: there is no spectroscopically confirmed cluster member at the location of M3.
-This eliminates the possibility of the presence of any dust-obscured galaxies associated with M3.
+Haines et al. (2010) obtained Herschel/PACS 100 μmmap of A1689: there is no spectroscopically confirmed cluster member at the location of M3.

 Figure 11.
-Histograms of the ratio of the total reconstructed lensing mass to Gaussian-smoothed luminosity (M/L_B , in solar units), for both reconstructions in the central ~100 kpc region.
+Histograms of the ratio of the total reconstructed lensing mass to Gaussian-smoothed luminosity (M/L_B , in solar units), for both reconstructions in the central ~ 100 kpc region.
 Vertical dashed lines show median values of the ratios.
-The shaded regions show the uncertainties in the histogram at 68% CL as calculated from the 40 GRALE runs.
+The shaded regions show the uncertainties in the histogram at 68 per cent CL as calculated from the 40 GRALE runs.